codewit-us/codewit.us/ROADMAP.md

 - App.tsx is a file that contains all of the routes of our front-end using react-router.
 It is located under `codewit/client/src/app/app.tsx`.
   #### Current URLS
   - `/` -> Navigates to Home Page
-  - `/read/:uid` -> Navigates to Read Page
+  - `/read/:uid` -> Navigates to Read Page (Shows Demo)
-  - `/create` -> Navigates to Create Page Which Defaults to Create Demo
+  - `/create/...` -> Navigates to Create Page and various items
+  - `/usermanagement` -> Admin only page to allow users to be promoted/demoted to and from Admin
-  - `/create/exercises` -> Navigates to Create Exercise Page
+  - `/dashboard` -> For Teacher to view their class progress
   - `*` -> Intercepts All Other URLS and displays Error Page

 ## Home Page